kamranayub/kamranayub.github.io/input/posts/2019-12-29-year-in-review-2020-goals.md

 - 🏆 Wrote [freelance technical articles](https://kamranicus.com/posts/2019-04-04-ravendb-data-modeling-with-indexes) for RavenDB
 - 🏆 Started [a new blog](https://kamranicus.com/posts/2019-09-10-looks-good-to-us-blog-launch) with Cassie
 - 🏆 Wrote [a small app](https://reachfi.app) for tracking my savings rate
-- 🏆 Reached a savings rate of **40%**, more than double last years.
-Maxed out 401k, HSA, daycare FSA, both our Roths, and partially contributed to Cassie's 403b and 457b.
+- 🏆 Reached a savings rate of **40%**, more than double last year's.
 I still can't believe we were able to accomplish that, it's huge!
-- 🏆 Started a new role at work and was promoted, now working on [Target.com](https://target.com)
+- 🏆 Started a new role at work and was promoted
+- 🏆 Learned a ton about [Storybook](https://storybook.js.org) and how to use it [on large projects](https://kamranicus.com/posts/2019-09-12-using-storybook-in-a-monorepo)

 ## Reflection